shashankprasanna/shashankprasanna.com/content/en/_index.md

 Currently I work as a Developer Advocate at AWS, where I focus on educating developers and data scientists on topics of machine learning algorithms, open-source frameworks, distributed machine learning and machine learning hardware (GPUs, AI accelerators).
 I've previously worked at MathWorks (makers of MATLAB & Simulink) and NVIDIA in roles ranging from software developer to product management and product marketing.
 I find most joy in educating and I put a lot of my energy in content creation and story telling.

 #### Not Work 🏃🏽
 I'm a recreational runner and a coffee☕️ connoisseur.
-I collect running shoes and experimenting with coffee beans and brewing apparatus from around the world!
+I love experimenting with coffee beans and brewing apparatus from around the world!